 For starters, let’s talk about who I am.
-I am a mother, dog trainer, and coffee addict.
+I am a mother dog trainer, and coffee addict.
 I have been training dogs for over 10 years.
-My journey started when I was 19 years old.
-With a mischievous German Shepherd named Wolfgang.
-The beginning of my journey was not easy.
+My journey started when I was 19 years old, with a mischievous German Shepherd named Wolfgang.
+The beginning of my journey was difficult.
 Wolfie and I had a rocky start.
-At that time I had no idea that this was the career path that I would take.
+I had no idea that this was the career path that I would take.
 However, learning how to work with Wolfie, wait, scratch that.
 Learning how to understand Wolfie lead me down an unbelievable journey.
 It wasn’t enough for me to learn how to train him.
 I wanted to understand him.

 My dad always told me that Wolfie isn’t actually bad.
 He is just misunderstood.
-This is something he stuck by no matter what kind of trouble Wolfie got into.
-Even when he was deemed a dangerous dog.
-He wasn’t really.
+This is something he stuck by, no matter what kind of trouble Wolfie got into.
+When Wolfie was declared a dangerous dog, he wasn’t,.
+Not really.
 He was just misunderstood.
-Looking back at our journey together my dad was 100% correct.
+Looking back at our journey together, my dad was 100% correct.
 I believe there is no such thing as a bad dog.
 Just misunderstood.
 Once you take the time to understand what is going on with your dog, you can fix the underlying issues and have a best friend for life.

-About a year later I adopted a Border Collie/Shepherd/Lab X named Rosie.
+A year later, I adopted a Border Collie/Shepherd/Lab X named Rosie.
 This was a completely different dog from Wolfgang.
 Where Wolfgang was mischievous, Rosie is hyperactive.
-Or at least she was when I adopted her at 1 year old.
+Or at least she was when I adopted her at 1-year-old.
 She was surrendered because she bit a man in the face.
-She was terrified of men.
-However, with some patience and time, she managed to overcome her fear of men.
+Men terrified her.
+However, with some patience and time, she overcame her fear of men.
 After all, her favorite human in the world is a man, my husband.
-Ironic isn’t it?
+Ironic, isn’t it?

 Whereas Wolfgang led me down a path to understanding dogs on a deeper level, Rosie led me down the path of dog sports.
 She was so full of energy she was more than happy to play any game I threw at her.
 We played Rally-O, Agility, and Flyball.
 We have even dappled a bit in Canine Freestyle.
 My journey with her has taken me into a new world of different training techniques and styles that help me become a more rounded dog trainer.